 A relationship that is full of love and affection can become a complete disaster when there is constant negativity and fighting involved.
 This can cause a lot of pain and heartache for both people.
 If you’re in a relationship that seems to be falling apart, there are signs to look for to help you make your decision.

 Remember, every relationship has its ups and downs.
 But when the downs start to take over and they start to outweigh the ups, that’s when you need to start paying attention.
 The definition of an unhealthy relationship is a relationship where one partner is abusive to the other.
 This is usually characterized by frequent arguments and a lot of fighting.
 But even if the abuse is not physical, it can still be just as bad.
 And it can be very hard to recognize.

 5. A total decline in intimacy.

-It’s a simple fact that a relationship can’t survive without sex.
+It’s a simple fact that a relationship can not survive without sex.
 However, this doesn’t mean that you should have it all the time.
 People change and sex is just a part of the relationship.
 If a person starts to decline sexual advances and pushes away from you, it is a clear sign that something is wrong.
 You should be worried and start thinking of ways to fix it.

 Again, in relationships, there is a stage where we are all in love and everything is great.
 But there is a point where it suddenly declines to the point it’s not the same anymore.
 You feel like you’re still in the relationship, but it’s not the same.
 You can see the signs of struggling relationships and dysfunctional relationships in the way your partner behaves.